SEO was one of the topics on my list that I knew I had to learn about, but I wasn’t particularly looking forward to it.

 There are things you need to do on your own website, and then there are things you need to work on off-site.

 First I would like to take a moment here to brag, if you don’t mind.
 Because I actually found that I had knowledge in this area through a previous work experience (which I never thought was ever going to benefit me in anyway, but then here we are!), so this was an interesting part for me to read about because most of it was quite familiar.

 And this also made it easier for me to explain it here.

 Now, back to on-site SEO, in order to have Google search engine recognize your website and its content and actually trust you as a source to show on the first page, there are a few things that you need to check on your website first.

 There is a technical aspect to this and then there is the content aspect.

-Here are 3 technical traps you need to check and fix on your website:
+Here are 3 technical traps you need to avoid falling into and should work on fixing quickly if you’ve already fallen into one of them.